plijnzaad/ibls-expression/README.md

 (Liu et al., Genomics Data 7 (2016) 144–147. *Transcriptional profiling of the epigenetic regulator Smchd1* )

+All exercises can be found in `transcriptomics.ipynb`.

+There are three parts in it, one going with each of the separate lectures.
+(They are all in the same file, because they build on each other and therefore all have to be in the same session).

+# Important

-The exercises are inside the comments in the R files.
-Don't blindly copy-paste things; try to really understand what is going on, e.g. by playing around with function arguments and by looking up the documentation of the functions.
+Don't blindly copy-paste things: try to really understand what is going on, e.g. by playing around with function arguments and by looking up the documentation of the functions.

-The files are, in chronological order (the lecture it goes with is given in parentheses)

- * 1-exploring-expression-data.R  ( *Measuring Expression* )
- * 2-statistics.R   ( *Statistics* )
- * 3-gene-selections.R ( *Gene Ontology and Functional Enrichment* )
- * 4-glimma.R  ( no lecture; more like an encore )